 Regular meetings of the Board of Regents are held monthly, usually at the board's official central office in Atlanta but occasionally on campuses of institutions of the University System.
 Regular meetings are held on the second Wednesday of each month.
 The business of the University System is handled through the central office by full-time staff members.
-Staff members are assigned by the chancellor or by the senior vice chancellor to handle responsibilities, including close liaison with the institutions, in each of the areas of the overall operations of the system.
+Staff members are assigned by the Chancellor's office or by the senior vice chancellor to handle responsibilities, including liaison work with the institutions, in each of the areas of the overall operations of the system.